GitLab FI

 - Result

-- Generated sample from the same repository.
+- A generated sample from the same repository.

 - Check the settings for GitLab CI

-- Project → Settings → CI / CD.
+- Project → Settings → CI/CD.

 .gitlab-ci.yml

-Helpful links
+Useful links

 Official GitLab user documentation